Most parents' natural inclination is to make their children happy by welcoming potential sons- and daughters-in-law into their family with open arms.

 Conversely, if your child goes on to remarry, they may not be able to bring some of those valuable financial and intangible assets into their new relationship.

 Understandably parents want to safeguard against those kinds of losses.
 Fortunately, there are ways parents can defend a child's legacy, while also allowing them as a couple to benefit from a wealth transfer during their time together.

 The best method for parents to structure a wealth transfer to protect their child's inheritance is via a trust.

-“The most foolproof way to shield your family's wealth — whether from things like divorce or from anyone who may try to take advantage of them — is through a trust with a corporate trustee to oversee it," said Patricia D. Hausknost, senior wealth planner for City National Bank.
+“The most foolproof way to shield your family's wealth — whether from things like divorce or from anyone who may try to take advantage of them — is through a trust with a corporate trustee to oversee it," said Alan Wolberg, manager of wealth planning for City National Bank.
 “Instead of distributing wealth outright to a child, parents can use a trust to dispense it in increments."